Caddisflies undergo complete metamorphosis. The caddisfly lifecycle includes four stages – egg, larva, pupa and adult.

 Slow water caddis larval cases are more randomly built and many use sticks, twigs, leave materials, etc.

 Net spinners build silky spiderwebs in the riffles and runs along the bottom with their spiderweb-like nets in front of their makeshift homes.
 Most have some type of shelter facing the current waiting for food to be caught in their spiderweb net.
+Most net-spinning caddis larvae are also called fixed retreat makers and are collectors or gathers.

 These caddis larvae have no case for protection.
 They use their anal hooks to attach to rocks along the bottom.